How to Pressure Can Chicken Meat: An Illustrated Guide

 - Storage term: 1+ years normally (depends on storage conditions, such as humidity)

 Have ready all of your equipment (clean, of course), except jars, such as:

 - Pressure canner in good working order.
 (Do not try to use a regular pressure cooker designed for cooking small amounts of food.
 These are usually not rated for canning, and may not work correctly.)

-Canning funnel (has a wider mouth than normal funnel), optional especially if you are using wide-mouth jars
+- Canning funnel (has a wider mouth than a normal funnel), optional especially if you are using wide-mouth jars

 Once everything is in readiness, you can proceed to wash and fill your jars.

 Please note that I am demonstrating with old (but well-serviced) pressure canners.
 Be sure you read and understand the instructions which come with your particular model or type.

 Always use a pressure canner for meats and other low-acid foods.
 Waterbath or steam canning does not get such foods hot enough to safely store them long term, by killing bacterial throughout the whole jar of food.